abhi27033/System_Design/Design Patterns/Creational/Singleton.md

 * The **synchronization** keyword ensures that only one thread can perform the (`instance == null)` check and create the object.

-If calling the `getInstance()<span> </span>`method isn’t causing substantial overhead, this approach is straightforward and effective.
+If calling the `getInstance()` method isn't causing substantial overhead, this approach is straightforward and effective.

 But, using `synchronized` can decrease performance, which can be a bottleneck if called frequently.